 Functioning as an integral part of the judicial branch of government, the Plumas County Grand Jury (Grand Jury) is one of 58 county grand juries operating in the State of California.
-The Grand Jury consists of 19 county residents who serve Plumas County on a part-time basis for a 12-month period.
-The primary function of the Grand Jury is to act as a citizen “watchdog” over county, city and special district departments and officials, helping ensure that local government agencies and officers are accountable and working in the best interests of the public and communities that they serve.
+The Grand Jury consists of 19 county residents who serve Plumas County on a part-time basis for 12 months.
+The primary function of the Grand Jury is to act as a citizen “watchdog” over county, city, and special district departments and officials, helping ensure that local government agencies and officers are accountable and working in the best interests of the public and communities that they serve.
 For more information about the function of California grand juries generally, see the website of the California Grand Jurors’ Association (CGJA).

 Powers and Jurisdiction

 The Grand Jury has broad investigative powers, which permit it to select the topics and offices to investigate and report on each year.
 Among other things, those powers allow it to:

 - Determine whether public funds are being spent appropriately and for intended purposes.

 - Investigate whether local government agencies and officers are conducting their affairs transparently and openly, by applicable laws and procedures.

 - Conduct inquiries and investigations into the condition of jails, detention facilities, and hospitals.

 - Serve as an ombudsman for residents of the county, receiving and pursuing where deemed appropriate complaints made by county residents concerning the actions and performance of public officials or agencies.

 - Investigate credible allegations of willful misconduct by public officials or employees while in office.

 The Grand Jury’s jurisdiction is limited to matters involving local government and local government officials.
 It is not authorized to investigate state or federal functions or offices.
 Its customary focus is one of conducting civil investigations; it does not ordinarily sit as a criminal grand jury.